SuperDotNSW/dots-tsh-helper/README.md

 - Allow for multiple stage pools that players can vote on when starting their set
 - Support 'banByMaxGames' in TSH
 - Create GameInstance that can interface directly with the current TSH stream match
+- Allow for pulling ruleset(s) from .json files independent of TSH

 ## Dependencies:
 - colorama           0.4.6    (Coloured messages in terminal)